-Fargas brings to LSU the combination of outstanding in-game coaching ability with that of being a tremendous recruiter.
-In addition, she has been a leader off the court in the Baton Rouge community, helping the Lady Tigers connect with the city of Baton Rouge while donating their time and efforts to making a difference.
+Fargas, who won national championships as both a player and an assistant coach at Tennessee and turned UCLA into a national power in just three years, has that combination of outstanding in-game coaching ability and tremendous recruiting competence.
+In addition, Fargas has been a leader off the court in the Baton Rouge community, helping the Lady Tigers connect with the city of Baton Rouge while donating their time and efforts to making a difference.
+She and her Lady Tigers were heavily involved in assisting residents and local church communities following the devastating flood in August 2016 that impacted thousands of people in the area.

 In the classroom, LSU has been a shining example of the definition of student-athlete.
-The Lady Tigers have recorded a perfect score of 100 in graduation success rate released by the NCAA during three of the four seasons under Fargas.
+The Lady Tigers have recorded a perfect score of 100 in graduation success rate released by the NCAA during three seasons under Fargas.
+For players who have exhausted their eligibility at LSU, Fargas boasts a 100-percent graduation rate.
+In her first five seasons, the Lady Tigers have earned 18 SEC Academic Honor Roll accolades.

-Three LSU players were honored at the season's end, as Ann Jones was named to the SEC Community Service Team, while Raigyne Moncrief was a second team LSWA All-Louisiana selection.
-Danielle Ballard was a WBCA All-America Honorable Mention, garnering first team All-SEC and SEC All-Defensive Team honors, earning a spot on the all-conference team selected by the Associated Press.
+Three LSU players were honored at the season’s end.
+Ann Jones was named to the SEC Community Service Team, while Raigyne Moncrief was a second team LSWA All-Louisiana selection.
+Danielle Ballard was a WBCA All-America Honorable Mention, garnering first team All-SEC and SEC All-Defensive Team honors while earning a spot on the all-conference team selected by the Associated Press.
 Ballard also claimed LSWA Louisiana Player of the Year and first team honors.

 The 2013-14 season was filled with numerous memorable moments as the Lady Tigers took on the nation’s toughest schedule with 28 of their 34 games against RPI Top 100 opponents.
 LSU fired out to a 17-4 start highlighted by a Barclays Invitational Championship which included victories over Rutgers and Michigan along with the program’s first victory at Tennessee since the 2007-08 season.